Stage II: Form the basic units

-This group will then meet at least once a week to discuss any relevant issues or needs.
+This group will then meet as often as necessary, but not less than twice a month, to discuss any relevant issues or needs and check-in on one another.
 It is estimated that approximately two hours per week will be sufficient.
-If there is interest, or research regarding a proposal that you want to present, more time or energy can be offered.
+If there is interest, or research regarding a proposal that you want to present, more time or energy will be needed.

-However, for clarity, we will refer to the af-group as having generally 10 members – which we can call “active” members.
+However, for clarity, we will refer to the affine as having generally 10 members – which we call “active” members.

 The benefits of this format are:

-- To root the tree in the “real” world of people and their concerns.
+- To ground the tree in the “real” world of people and their concerns.

 - To allow for personal ID verification.